McMaster-Exoskeleton/exoskeleton-power/README.md

 # exoskeleton-power
-Repository containing power subsystem code for McMaster Exoskeleton
+Repository containing code for the sensor and motor subteam for McMaster Exoskeleton